- Google Drive, a cloud-based file syncing allows you to playback videos stored in the cloud.

 However, various issues crop up sometimes when attempting to watch uploaded videos.
 It’s particularly annoying to receive the message oops there was a problem playing this video when attempting to access a video you just uploaded.

-Well, what is most interesting is that it’s an error caused by sometimes minor problems like a user having signed in to Google from a different user account.
+Well, what is most interesting is that it’s an error caused by sometimes minor problems like a user being signed in to Google from a different user account.

-In such cases, the error is quite simple to troubleshoot though on occasion you have to do more as we shall see shortly.
+In such cases, the error is quite simple to troubleshoot.

-But just before then, let’s look at what triggers this hiccup.
+But before going more deeply into how you can solve this error, let’s look at what triggers this message.

 Here are more of its other possible causes:

-- Presence of Unwanted Third Party Programs: The challenge may also occur if you have installed any Potentially Unwanted Programs (PUP)-apps which compromise your security/privacy.
+- Presence of Unwanted Third Party Programs: Caused by Potentially Unwanted Programs (PUP) installed apps that compromise your security/privacy.

 - Start Google Chrome.